w0rmr1d3r/raspimonitor/README.md

 raspimonitor http://your.web.hook.here 45.6
 ```

-### As cron job
+### As a cron job

-Add your cron job as a script from above.
+Add your cron job as a script from above:

 ```bash
 # 1. Open cron file